“Climb the mountains and get their good tidings.”

-While I have no photos of Kings Canyon, as they were all of me in street clothes and of family and friends, I do leave you with another quote from John Muir, upon whose rock that he gave impassioned speeches we stood,
+I leave you with another quote from John Muir, upon whose rock that he gave impassioned speeches we stood,

 “In every walk with nature one receives far more than he seeks.”

-For other photos from my trip, be sure to check out my Facebook page
+For other photos from my trip to Yosemite and Sequoia, be sure to check out my Facebook page

 and like me, please!